 Cooktop and Calibration Concerns

 Cracked glass cooktops: That small crack in your glass cooktop isn't just cosmetic.
 Cracks can allow moisture and food debris to reach electrical components underneath, creating shock and fire hazards.
-In rare cases, thermal stress on damaged glass can cause it to shatter.
+In rare cases, thermal stress on damaged glass can cause it to shatter suddenly.

 Temperature calibration drift: An oven that runs 25–50 degrees hotter or cooler than the display shows isn't just an inconvenience—it's a food safety issue.
-Undercooked holiday poultry can lead to serious foodborne illness for your guests.
+Undercooked holiday poultry can cause serious foodborne illness.
+Temperature calibration is one of the most common oven safety fixes our technicians perform before the holidays.

 The Ventilation Problem Most CT Homeowners Ignore

-Many Connecticut homeowners focus on the oven itself while overlooking the critical role proper ventilation plays in kitchen safety.
-This is particularly relevant in our state, where cold winters mean homes are sealed tight for months at a time.
+Many Connecticut homeowners focus entirely on the oven itself while overlooking how critical proper ventilation is to kitchen safety.
+This matters more in Connecticut than in warmer climates—our cold winters mean homes are sealed tight for months, trapping cooking fumes, carbon monoxide, and excess moisture indoors.

 Grease buildup in range hoods creates a significant fire hazard.
-That sticky residue is highly flammable, and a grease fire in an exhaust system can spread rapidly through ductwork.
-Check your range hood filters monthly and deep clean or replace them regularly.
+That sticky residue is highly flammable, and a grease fire in an exhaust system can spread rapidly through ductwork into wall cavities.
+Check your range hood filters monthly and deep clean or replace them before heavy holiday use.

 Self-Cleaning Cycle: Convenience or Catastrophe?

-Self-cleaning cycles reach temperatures of 800–900°F—hot enough to incinerate food residue but also hot enough to damage components.
+Self-cleaning cycles reach temperatures of 800–900°F—hot enough to incinerate food residue, but also hot enough to stress components that may already be aging.
 Common casualties include:

 - Door lock mechanisms that fail in the locked position

-- Thermal fuses that blow, rendering the oven inoperable
+- Thermal fuses that blow, rendering the oven completely inoperable

 - Control boards that malfunction from extreme heat exposure